alessandroragano/complicated_chess/README.md

 In this repository you find the actual code browsing through this path complicated_chess/src/main/java/com/mobileapp/polimi/maprojectg4

 The software has been developed following the Model-View-Controller paradigm.

+The JavaDoc is completed and follows the Java naming convention.
 ## Launch
 The app can be launched in two ways:
   1) Download Android Studio and the emulator.
 Launch the app in the emulator